 Litigation (taking a case through court) sets out a clear process, with a timeframe and outcome.
-This can include set times for the initial filing of a case (such as a complaint by an individual who has been stopped by the police or targeted in another way), presentation of evidence, arguments by both sides, and a decision by the judge.
+This can include set times for the initial filing of a case (such as a complaint by an individual who has been stopped by the police or targeted in another way), presentation of evidence, arguments by both sides, and a decision by the With litigation, there is a direct route to being able to redress or address injustice.
+It's methodical, it's clear.
+And it's accessible-obviously, there's caveats to that but it's open.
+It's formal."

+judge.
 By contrast, other forms of advocacy can seem more open-ended, lacking a firm conclusion.
 Because of their formal nature, legal proceedings and decisions may carry more weight than other types of activism.
 A win in court can actually change the law, which is hard for the police and authorities to ignore.
 Unlike many forms of campaigning, some of the work in a legal process is done by others, such as lawyers and judges.
 This can help share the load and take some of the pressure off activists.
 The litigation process can provide opportunities for people's experiences with the police to be seen and heard-and noted in official documents that become part of the historical record.
 Legal cases can involve drafting witness statements and giving oral evidence in court by those who have been ethnically profiled by the police.
 This can allow people to tell their story in public, and to be heard by a judge and potentially others such as journalists.
 Litigation can be described as a theatrical process, with opportunities at each stage of the process to mobilize, campaign, and advocate.
 Even if a case is unsuccessful, it may garner enough official and public attention to influence the policies and practices of the police and authorities.